 Something comfortable and practical like non marking sports shoes, sandals or sailing shoes.
 High heels should be avoided, both for your own safety, and to prevent damaging the wooden decks.

 Q: Can we stop for a swim / snorkel?

 Yes!
 If the sea is calm enough.
-It usually is in the morning sailing trips, or later in the sunset trips.
+It usually is in the morning sailing trips, or later in the sunset trips that provide the best swimming conditions.
 It should be warm enough for the braver swimmers in late May.
 The rest of us might prefer to wait until mid-June for the temperature to rise a little more.

 Q: Can we play music?

 We like to appreciate the peace and tranquility of being on the open sea.
 But of course we want you to enjoy your sailing trip just as you wish, so on the Rival 38 we do provide bluetooth speakers for your own use.
 This may or may not be possible on the Pearson 424.

 Q: Do we need to know anything about sailing?

 Absolutely not for sailing with us, but on the Rival 38 a minimum of 3 hours sailing experience on a boat less than 30ft is required.
 The skipper can do the sailing as you wish, while you do the relaxing!
 But if you do want to get involved in sailing the boat and become a part of the crew, that’s fine as well.